jguida941/ci-hub-orchestrator/issues.md

 - **Cost/carbon enforcement and telemetry budgets** (`plan.md:1250-1280`).
 - **Full admission policy trio (digest allowlists, provenance, SBOM)** (`plan.md:1290-1335`).

-These next workstreams should begin only after Phase 0 blockers are closed and Phase 1 items reach parity with plan.md.
+These next workstreams should begin only after critical security gaps are closed and Phase 1 items reach parity with plan.md.

+## Bottom Line

+**The architecture is strong.** Make the controls binding (deny-by-default), remove pull_request_target, sign the Evidence Bundle, enforce referrers (with fallback), implement technical egress blocking, and prove cross-time determinism.
+That moves you from "designed to be secure" to **provably secure at runtime and at admission**.